numberscope/frontscope/README.md

 The provided example visualizers are good starting points for how to extend the default class.

-### Example: `visualizerDifferences.ts`
+### Example: `VisualizerDifferences.ts`

-If you open this file and follow along, you'll notice that it sets the name and params immediately. `settings` is the internal representation of those params in the class, and that is usually how you can access the params you created.
+If you open this file, located in `src/visualizers/VisualizerDifferences.ts`, and follow along, you'll notice that it sets the name and params immediately. `settings` is the internal representation of those params in the class, and that is usually how you can access the params you created.

+#### Where to put your visualizers

+Place your new visualizer in `src/visualizers`, named in PascalCase (capital first letter of every word, no spaces).

 #### Creating params and assigning their values